KhaledAlrashi1/Resume-Summarizer/README.md

 1. **Upload a Resume**: Users can upload resumes in supported formats through the web interface.
 2. **Resume Processing**: The application extracts text using Optical Character Recognition (OCR) for images and other text extraction methods for non-image formats.
-3. **AI-Generated Summary**: The AI model processes the extracted text and generates a summary that highlights the candidate's qualifications and work experience.
+3. **AI-Generated Summary**: The application processes the extracted text and generates a summary that highlights the candidate's qualifications and work experience.
-4. **Review and Input**: The Talent Acquisition team can review the summary and input the key data into MyNBK.
-The application may be expanded in the future to allow automatic profile updates in the MyNBK database.
+4. **Review and Input**: Lastly, the Talent Acquisition team can review the summary and input the key data into the database.
+The application may be expanded in the future to allow automatic profile updates in the database.

 ---